top of page

 28. Erin Meyer

-Erin's frameworks help leaders decode cultural differences in communication, decision making, trust, and leadership styles across different countries and regions.
+Erin's frameworks help leaders decode cultural differences in communication, decision-making, trust, and leadership styles.

 29. Tsedal Neeley

-Tsedal consults with Fortune 500 companies on digital transformation, global team management, and the future of work.
+Tsedal consults with organisations on digital transformation, global team management, and the future of work.

 Specialties: Remote work, hybrid teams, digital transformation, global collaboration